-From any business
+From a business

-Under section CD 3, the gross income of any person includes any amount derived from any business.
-In the Court of Appeal decision in CIR v City Motor Service Limited; CIR v Napier Motors Limited [1969] NZLR 1,010, Turner J considered what was meant by the words "from any business" in a predecessor provision.
+Under section CB 1(1), the income of a person includes an amount derived from a business.
+In the Court of Appeal decision in CIR v City Motor Service Ltd; CIR v Napier Motors Ltd [1969] NZLR 1,010, Turner J considered what was meant by the words "from any business" in a predecessor provision.
 His Honour stated (at pages 1,017-1,018):